 Researchers have found the following health components in bird’s nests:

 - Amino acids that promote growth and body development

-A landmark study published in January 2016 tracked the ability of edible bird’s nests made from bird saliva to boost the immune system.
+A landmark study published in January 2016 successfully tracked the ability of edible bird’s nests to boost the immune system.

-Researchers found that bird saliva and other components in a swallow’s nest “effectively accelerates the proliferation and the antibody secretion of the cells.”
-In other words, bird saliva jump-starts your body’s ability to produce immune-system cells that fight disease and keep you healthy.
+Researchers found that bird saliva and other components in swallow’s nests “effectively accelerates the proliferation and the antibody secretion of the cells.”
+In layman’s terms, bird saliva jump-starts a body’s ability to produce immune-system cells that fight disease, boosting overall body health.